-"Then he got mad … really mad.
-Said that he had heard that I was frigid, but never imagined that I would be frozen … I made my exit shortly after that."
+“Then he got mad … really mad.
+Said that he had heard that I was frigid, but that he never imagined that I would be frozen … I made my exit shortly after that.”

 “Sounds to me like he got exactly what he deserved.”